untillpro/scm4j/scm4j-jenkins/README.md

 - TEST_JENKINS_USER
   - Jenkins username used for run tests
 - PK_TEST_JENKINS_PASS
-  - Password of Jenkins user used for run tests
+  - Password of Jenkins user used to run tests

-To run functional tests just execute JenkinsApiTest class as JUnit test.
-All jobs created during testing are deleted after automatically
+To run functional tests just execute JenkinsApiTest class as JUnit test or run `gradle test`.
+All jobs created during testing are deleted after automatically.